 Our research area focuses on three main research areas:

-• Indigenous Lung health.
+- Indigenous Lung Health & Physical Activity.
 Study 1 estimates the prevalence of chronic obstructive lung disease in First Nations Communities in north-central BC.
 We also identify specific risks related to respiratory symptoms including indoor air quality and occupation.
 Study 2 is developing a First Nations pulmonary rehabilitation program , including how telehealth can be used in an effective way.
 Study 3 aims to develop emergency planning for people with chronic disease living in remote and rural First Nations communities.
+Study 4 looks at

-The Pulmonary Rehabilitation Research Laboratory is part of the UBC Centre for Heart Lung Innovation and is located in St. Paul’s Hospital on the fourth floor of the Burrard Building.
-The lab is equipped with:
+The Pulmonary Rehabilitation Research Laboratory is part of the UBC Centre for Heart Lung Innovation and is located in St. Paul’s Hospital on the third floor of the Comox Building.

 We also partner with First Nations communities and Carrier Sekani Family Sevices in northern British Columbia.